María Natividad Venegas de la Torre: Life

-Sainthood
+Veneration

-The process
+The Beatification process

-The canonization process commenced in Guadalajara on 19 June 1980 in a local process that saw the accumulation both documentation and witness testimonies.
+The beatification process commenced in Guadalajara on 19 June 1980 in a local process that saw the accumulation both documentation and witness testimonies.
 The commencement of the process conferred upon her the posthumous title Servant of God.
 The process spanned from 18 March 1981 until 7 April 1983 - it received the formal decree of ratification on 9 April 1984 in order for the cause to proceed to the next phase.
-The Positio was submitted to the Congregation for the Causes of Saints in Rome in 1987 for further evaluation.

-She was proclaimed to be Venerable on 13 May 1989 after Pope John Paul II recognized that she had lived an exemplary Christian life of heroic virtue.
+The positio was submitted to the Congregation for the Causes of Saints in 1987 for further evaluation.
+Venegas de la Torre was proclaimed to be Venerable on 13 May 1989 after Pope John Paul II recognized that she had lived an exemplary Christian life of heroic virtue.

-Beatification and canonization

 The miracle for beatification was investigated locally in 1987 and was ratified in 1990.
 John Paul II approved the miracle in 1991 and beatified her in St. Peter's Basilica on 22 November 1992.

-The second miracle that was required for canonization was also investigated and the process was ratified in 1995.
-John Paul II approved the miracle on 26 March 1999 and canonized her on 21 May 2000 as the first female Mexican saint.

-The miracle for her canonization regarded Anastasio Ledezma Mora who was taken to her hospital for a surgical procedure.
+A second miracle was also investigated and the process was ratified in 1995.
+The miracle regarded Anastasio Ledezma Mora who was taken to her hospital for a surgical procedure.
 His heart rate slowly declined until total stoppage, and resuscitation techniques were tried in vain until he fell into a coma.
-Doctors and nurses, as well as his family, prayed to her for her intercession.
-His heart rate was restored after around ten minutes and he did not suffer any damage.
+Doctors and nurses, as well as his family, prayed for Venegas de la Torre's intercession.
+The patient's heart rate was restored after around ten minutes and he did not suffer any damage.
+John Paul II approved the miracle on 26 March 1999 and canonized Venegas de la Torre on 21 May 2000.